JuliaLang/julia/doc/stdlib/base.rst

 Types
 -----

+.. function:: super(T::DataType)

+   Return the supertype of DataType T

 .. function:: subtype(type1, type2)

    True if and only if all values of ``type1`` are also of ``type2``.
 Can also be written using the ``<:`` infix operator as ``type1 <: type2``.